Ribbonlength of families of folded ribbon knots: Ribbonlength of torus knots

 \begin{proof}[Proof of Theorem~\ref{thm:pq-torus}] Since $T(p,q)\cong T(q,p)$, we can use Construction~\ref{const:pq-torus} for all torus links.
 We also assume the ribbon width $w=1$.
 In Step 1, we begin with a stack of $p$ horizontal strands of ribbon.
 We break this stack into two smaller stacks with $q$ and $p-q$ strands of ribbon, respectively; and assume the stack of $q$ strands is on top of the stack of $p-q$ strands.
 We follow Step 2 to calculate the ribbonlength created by folding the $q$ strands underneath the stack of $p-q$ strands.
 In order to fold a single right end up so that it rests perpendicular to its left end, we form a fold from angle $\nicefrac{\pi}{2}$ which has ribbonlength 1.
 When we fold this strand down beneath the other strands, we form one unit square of ribbon.
 For one strand, then, this move creates $1+1=2$ units of folded ribbonlength.
 We repeat this process for the entire stack of $q$ strands; thus we create $2q$ units of folded ribbonlength.

 Next, we will calculate the ribbonlength created by connecting the corresponding pairs of ends together.
 We begin with Step 3, where we join the ends $1$ to $1'$.
-After shrinking the ribbon so the join lies along the diagonal in the center square region, we see the ribbon consists of two identical right isosceles triangles with 1 unit of combined ribbonlength.
-We repeat this process $p-q$ times and so get an additional $p-q$ units of folded ribbonlength.
+In this process we form two folds from angle $\nicefrac{\pi}{2}$ with ribbonlength $1+1=2$ units.
+We repeat this process $p-q$ times and so get an additional $2p-2q$ units of folded ribbonlength.

 Finally, we move to Step 4 and join the remaining $q$ ends by folding each one across and up across the center diagonal fold.
-After shrinking the joined ribbon, we see this move creates a triangle of ribbon on the front and removes a triangle of ribbon of the same size from the square region (already counted) on the back.
-This means that these identifications do not add any ribbonlength.
-After adding all the components together, we obtain $\Rib(\lw)\le 2q+p-q=p+q.$ \end{proof}
+After shrinking the joined ribbon, we see this move replaces the unit square of ribbon (already counted) on the back with a fold from angle $\nicefrac{\pi}{2}$.
+Since these have the same ribbonlength, we see the total ribbonlength is not changed.
+After adding all the components together, we obtain $\Rib(\lw)\le 2q+2p-2q=2p$. \end{proof}

-\begin{remark} We see that Construction~\ref{const:2p-torus} of a $(2,p)$ torus knot uses $2q+2p$ sticks.
-The resulting folded ribbon torus knot is thus always a topological annulus. \end{remark}
+\begin{remark} We see that Construction~\ref{const:pq-torus} of a $(p,q)$ torus knot uses $3q+4(p-q)+q = 4p$ sticks.
+The resulting folded ribbon torus knot is always a topological annulus. \end{remark}